Merindad: Merindad of Estella

 The merindad of Estella or Tierra Estella (in Basque: Lizarrako Merindadea or Lizarrerria) is one of the five merindades into which the Foral Community of Navarre (Spain) has historically been divided and whose head of merindad is the town of Estella.
 Its territorial delimitation coincides with that of the judicial district of the same name.
 The merindad encompasses 72 municipalities and 39 facerías among which are the Sierra de Urbasa, the Sierra de Andía and the Sierra de Lóquiz as the largest.
 The total area of the merindad of Estella is 2,068.6 km².

-The merindad of Estella is located in western Navarre, covering parts of Navarra in the north and the Ribera de Navarra in the south.
+The merindad of Estella is located in western Navarre, covering parts of Navarre in the north and the Ribera de Navarra in the south.
 It borders the merindad of Pamplona to the north, the Merindades of Pamplona and Olite to the east, La Rioja to the south, and Álava, in the Basque Country, to the west.